maxbergmark/mathgolf/README.md

 With the latest changes, these new operators have been added:

+### Auto golfing

+I have added a rudimentary script for auto-golfing.
+It will only work for shorter challenges, up to 3 bytes in practice.
+You can input test cases, and then run every possible program of a certain length to see if there's a combination of operators which satisfy all test cases.
+I'll continue working on this, making it more useful.
+Right now I'd only recommend using it if you know that a short (<5 byte) solution exists, and you want to be sure that no shorter solution exists.

 ### `ü` ceiling operator

 This operator works just like expected.
 It works for all numericals and lists of numericals, where it maps implicitly.